SC restrains courts across India from passing orders in any suit or plea seeking survey of mosques

 The court issued the order while hearing a batch of pleas challenging certain provisions of the 1991 Act.

-"No orders including orders of survey in the meantime.
-In pending lawsuits, courts will not pass any effective interim or final order till further orders," a three-judge bench of the apex court, led by the Chief Justice of India (CJI) Sanjiv Khanna, and Justices KV Viswanathan and Sanjay Kumar said.
+"As the matter is sub-judice before this Court, we deem it appropriate to direct that while suits may be filed, no suits would be registered and proceedings undertaken till further orders of this Court," a three-judge bench of the apex court, led by the Chief Justice of India (CJI) Sanjiv Khanna, and Justices KV Viswanathan and Sanjay Kumar said.

+"We also direct that in the pending suits, the Courts would not pass any effective interim orders or final orders, including orders of survey till the next date of hearing," the bench added.

+The order would effect at least ten such petitions filed in various courts of the country, challenging the ownership of religious places including the Gyanvapi masjid in Varanasi and the Shahi Eidgah masjid in Mathura.

 The 1991 law prohibits the conversion of any place of worship and provides for the maintenance of the religious character of any place of worship as it existed on August 15, 1947.